How to talk to your parents about assisted living or nursing homes

 Take your loved one’s individual situation into consideration

-“If both parents are living together and one is able to assist the other, then minimal help could be needed,” says Weinstein.
+However, “If both parents are living together and one is able to assist the other, then minimal help could be needed,” adds Edie Weinstein, a Pennsylvania-based licensed social worker who works with seniors in nursing homes.

 You’ll also want to think about any kind of financial prep that your older loved one has done that could help foot the bill for assisted living.
 “Some people have long-term care insurance that could pay for live-in caregivers,” notes Weinstein.